steveiliop56/tinyauth-docs/docs/community/kubernetes.md

 - `nginx.ingress.kubernetes.io/auth-signin-redirect-param` specifies the key of the query parameter used to set the redirect URI.

 > [!NOTE]
-> This example uses the `<my-service>.<my-namespace>.svc.cluster.local` in-cluster uri based on the above example for the `auth-url`.
+> This example uses the `<my-service>.<my-namespace>.svc.cluster.local` in-cluster URI based on the above example for the `auth-url`.
 >
-> The `auth-signin` annotation should be a reference to a uri that is accessible to the user.
+> The `auth-signin` annotation should be a reference to a URI that is accessible to the user.

 ```yaml
 apiVersion: networking.k8s.io/v1